NTSB recovers helicopter involved in deadly crash

 MECHANICSBURG, Pa.
-(WHTM) — The National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA) returned to the site of a deadly crash in Silver Spring Township to recover the helicopter that was involved.
+(WHTM) — The National Transportation Safety Board and the Federal Aviation Administration returned to the site of a deadly crash in Silver Spring Township to recover the helicopter involved.

 A spokesman from the NTSB said they went around the neighborhood looking for pieces of debris on the roofs of homes and in yards.